The Spanish Present Progressive: How to Form it and When to Use it

 1. Verbs with gerunds ending in -yendo

-We saw one irregularity already in the introduction to this post, with the word leyendo (reading), which is from the verb leer (to read).
+We’ve already seen one irregular verb in the introduction to this post: leyendo (reading), which is from the verb leer (to read).

 This -yendo ending is used when an -er or -ir verb’s stem ends in a vowel.
 Here are some other common examples of this:

 The gerund for the verb ir (to go) is simply yendo.